Xcal1bur/Docker-NextCloud-Gitea/README.md

 Now that (hopefully) everything is running and has started up successfully you may now open NextCloud or Gitea via the virtual host your provided in the `.env` files.

+When first opening either Gitea or NextCloud you have to do the final setup.
+Select the MySQL database for both Gitea and Nextcloud and enter the credentials from the *_db.env files (not the root password though).

+Now wait until it's done setting up and that's it.
+Enjoy!

 # Sources
 The following software and images are used in this setup: